zengjunlin2022/element/examples/docs/en-US/notification.md

         const h = this.$createElement;

         this.$notify({
-          title: 'Title',
+          title: "Title",
-          message: h('i', { style: 'color: teal' }, 'This is a reminder') });
+          message: h("i", { style: "color: teal" }, "This is a reminder"), });
       },

       open2() {
         this.$notify({
-          title: 'Prompt',
+          title: "Prompt",
-          message: 'This is a message that does not automatically close',
+          message: "This is a message that does not automatically close",
-          duration: 0
+          duration: 0,
         });
-      }
+      },
-    }
+    },
-  }
+  };
 </script>
 ```

 :::

 ### With types